lincunjun/AAEToken/README.md

-# Retrieving Account and token balance
+# Retrieving Account and Token balance